JulianBell106/lamulettipizza/PROJECT.md

 ---

+**After Session 8 — Session 8b: Multi-tenancy Future-Proofing Audit**

+Scope:
+1. Grep `app.js` and `kitchen.js` for any literal `"lamuletti"` string — replace with `CONFIG.vendorId`
+2. Add `CONFIG.vendorId = "lamuletti"` explicitly at the top of `config.js` if not already there
+3. Add `CONFIG.domains = ["lamulettipizza.co.uk", "stalliq-demo.netlify.app"]` as forward-compatible field (unused for now, shape is right)
+4. Quick scan of `index.html` and `kitchen.html` for any other vendor-specific literals that shouldn't be there
+5. Update PROJECT.md with audit result and Model A → B → C migration principle

+Rationale: data model is the expensive thing to change later.
+Deployment topology, config location, and onboarding are all cheap to change when customers are running on good data.
+This audit is the insurance that keeps the data model clean.

+---

 ## 21. Working Rhythm

 **Start:** "New session — ignore the project file attachment, read the live PROJECT.md from GitHub instead: https://raw.githubusercontent.com/JulianBell106/lamulettipizza/refs/heads/main/PROJECT.md — today we're working on [task]"